fsfe/reuse-docs/site/content/page.md

 <a name="two"></a>
 ## 2. Include a copyright notice and license in each file
-You should ensure all files in your project have a header file, and that all header files have the same format.
-Even if your project has a header file which looks different from other projects, it helps to have a consistent style to the header.
+You should ensure all files in your project have a license header, and that all license headers files have the same format.
+Even if your project has a license header which looks different from other projects, it helps to have a consistent style to the header.
 It's important you do not remove information in existing headers, though.